 Nutrition: Natural Diet for Managing Asthma

-Maintaining a nutritious diet may help alleviate asthma symptoms.
-Here's how.
+Maintaining a nutritious and well-balanced diet may play a supportive role in helping to alleviate asthma symptoms.
+Here’s how different nutrients and foods can contribute.

 • Antioxidants

-A balanced diet rich in fruits and vegetables provides plenty of antioxidants like beta-carotene, vitamin C, and vitamin E, which may help alleviate inflammation in your airways.
-If certain foods trigger your asthma, avoid them and consult with your doctor.
+A diet rich in fruits and vegetables supplies essential antioxidants such as beta-carotene, vitamin C, and vitamin E. These nutrients may help reduce inflammation in the airways and support overall respiratory health.
+However, if certain foods are known to trigger your asthma symptoms, it is important to avoid them and seek guidance from your doctor for proper dietary adjustments.

-Research indicates a connection between asthma and the gut microbiome.
-Consuming probiotics may help reduce inflammation.
-Probiotics can be found in fermented foods such as yogurt, kefir, sauerkraut, tempeh, kimchi, miso, and kombucha.
+Research suggests there is a link between asthma and the gut microbiome.
+Including probiotics in your diet may help reduce inflammation and support immune function.
+Probiotics are commonly found in fermented foods such as yogurt, kefir, sauerkraut, tempeh, kimchi, miso, and kombucha, making them easy to incorporate into daily meals.

 • Ginger